 Different Ways to Disable Browser Fingerprinting

-Users can disable Browser Fingerprinting, however, it requires some efforts from your side.
+Users can disable Browser Fingerprinting, however, it requires some effort from your side.
 Nothing impossible in this digital world, various methods are available to disable it.
 But only three-technique is most effective to disable Browser Fingerprinting.

 1. Disable Java-script